filippobistaffa/PK/README.md

   * `N` (i.e., the number of agents) in the first line.
   * `K` (i.e., the maximum coalition cardinality) in the second line.
   * `SEED` (i.e., the seed used to generate the pseudo-random SR instance) in the third line.
-  * `N` lines, each containing the list of the neighbours of the i<sup>th</sup> agent in the graph.
-Specifically, each line must be formatted in the following way.
-	  * First number is the agent's degree *d* in the graph
-	  * The following *d* numbers are the indices of the agent's neighbours in the graph
+  * `N` lines representing the adjacency matrix of the graph (each edge should be associated to a natural number ≠ 0).
   * `M` lines representing the `M` coalitions in the solution coalition structure.
 Each line must contain the coalition's members.
 Drivers must be marked by preceding their indices with `*` (e.g., `*0` means that `0` is a driver).

 The following example file represents a solution of the instance with `SEED` = 47, `K` = 5, and with the following graph.